 Winter Sportfishing Weekend

 Anglers can take advantage of the annual winter sportfishing weekend Feb.
-13 to Feb.
-15, when residents and non-residents can fish in open winter sportfishing areas without a licence.
+14 to Feb.
+16, when residents and non-residents can fish in open winter sportfishing areas without a licence.
 The Nova Scotia Anglers’ Handbook is available online.
-Information on winter fishing regulations and open lakes are on pages 48-50.
+Information on winter fishing regulations and open lakes is on pages 48-50.

 Museum of Natural History – Halifax